microsoft/pai/contrib/marketplace/README.md

 ## Usage

-This plugin is used to browse shared protocol jobs in marketplace.
+This plugin is used to browse shared v2 jobs in marketplace.
 The marketplace can be either public (e.g. public GitHub repo) or private (e.g. private Azure DevOps repo).

 User can configure the marketplace with a URI and a token:
   * GitHub